alperengokbak/Java/README.md

 19. My next practice's showing how to find powers of five and at the same time four.
 I showed step by step in this practice.
 20. I used method while coding this program.
 I've used first time in that BootCamp, but absolutely I had already known how to use method.
 21. Twenty first practice is about calculating exponent of numbers.
+22. Today, I've made a program a little bit different from other ones.
+That is more complicate and include logic expression.
+That code doing is how to find Armstrong Number.

 ### It's my patika.dev account link: [PatikaDev](https://app.patika.dev/alperengokbak)
 ### At the same time, you can reach me at the Linkedin: [Linkedin](https://www.linkedin.com/in/alperen-g%C3%B6kbak-68988a225/)